-Subject Leader: Modern Foreign Languages
+Subject Leader: Music

-- Essential Desirable Experience Qualified teacher, graduate with an ability to teach main language (from French, German or Spanish) up to GCSE or A-level.
-Ability to offer an additional modern language to GCSE.
-The experience of working with two languages (French and German or Spanish).
-Successful contribution to language initiatives/developments in school.
-Experience of involvement in whole school planning.
-Evidence of taking responsibility for own professional development.
-Contribution to professional development of others.
-Evidence of outstanding teaching, leading to consistently high standards of achievement.
+Essential Desirable Experience Qualified teacher, graduate in music (ability to teach specialist subject to Alevel).
+Ability to offer subject to A-level or interest in wider range of creative activities.
+Willingness to contribute to subject initiatives/developments in school.
+Experience of using ICT for subject development.
+Willingness to lead and contribute to all extra-curricular music, concerts etc. Evidence of taking responsibility for own professional development.
+Evidence of good teaching skills, leading to consistently high standards of achievement.
 Successful experience in raising student achievement and adding value.
-Willingness to lead the school's broad extra- curricular programme for languages, in particular, the school's European enrichment programme.
-Experience of establishing European/international links.
+Willingness to participate in the school's broad extra-curricular programme.
+Experience of personal involvement in the wider curriculum.
 Knowledge of current developments in teaching and learning.
-Evidence of working successfully with other professionals as part of a team.
-Application of good practice to/from other subjects and areas.
-Personal Enjoy working with young people.
-Qualities Demonstrate energy, vigour and perseverance and promote an 'I can' philosophy.
-Ability to prioritise, plan and organise own work and that of others.
-Evidence of both supporting and challenging colleagues.
-Ability to delegate appropriately.
+Evidence of working with other professionals as part of a team.
+Application of good practice across other subjects areas.
+Personal Qualities Enjoy working with young people.
+Enthusiasm for the subject and a desire to communicate that to others.
+Demonstrate energy, vigour and perseverance and promote an 'I can' philosophy.
 Ability to enthuse and motivate others.
+Ability to prioritise, plan and organise own work and that of students.
+Willingness to take on delegated responsibility.
 Sense of humour.
 Ability to work under pressure and meet deadlines.
-Acknowledge/utilise the experience, expertise and contribution of others.
-Consistently high expectations of themselves and others.
+Ability to build on the experience, advice and contribution of others.
+Consistently high expectations.
 Self-motivated and self-confident.
 Personal impact and presence with staff, students and parents.
-Implementation of creative and innovative teaching developments.
-Skills Broad and imaginative range of teaching skills.
+Involvement in creative and innovative teaching developments.
+Skills Wish to develop a broad and imaginative range of teaching skills.
+Make informed use of assessment information to raise achievement.
 High-level communication and presentation skills.
 Think creatively and imaginatively to solve problems.
 Ability to anticipate problems and identify opportunities.
-Ability to negotiate and consult effectively; knowing when to seek advice and support.
-Tenacity in 'difficult conversations' in holding colleagues to account for the highest standards for students.
 Ability to use ICT effectively to support teaching and learning.
 Ability to identify and develop opportunities.
-Evidence of entrepreneurial approaches to problems.